andrewm813/Blooket-Cheats/README.md

 # Blooket Cheats
-These are Blooket Cheats that I found online.
+These are Blooket cheats that I found online.
 I do not remember where they came from.

 ## DISCLAIMER:
 **These are for educational purposes only.
 Use this at your own risk.**